Introduction

 Bartholin Gland Abscess

-There are numerous options available for the treatment of symptomatic Bartholin cysts or abscesses.
-The most common interventions include incision, drainage with Word catheter placement, and abscess marsupialization.
-A systematic review by BJG Illingworth et al. found that current randomized trial evidence does not support the use of any single surgical method.[11]
+Numerous treatment options are available for symptomatic Bartholin cysts or abscesses.
+The most common interventions include incision and drainage with Word catheter placement and abscess marsupialization.
+A systematic review by Illingworth et al found that current randomized trial evidence does not support using any single surgical method.[11]
 The outcomes of other interventions, such as rubber ring catheter insertion, cavity closure, and alcohol sclerotherapy, have yet to be sufficiently studied.
+Bartholin cysts and abscesses rarely lead to complex and poorly understood complications, such as a rectovaginal fistula or a recto-Bartholin duct fistula.[12]

 Bartholin Gland Benign Tumor